opencord/voltha-openonu-adapter-go/PM_Notes.md

 ## Basic KPI Format (**KpiEvent2**)

-The KPI information is published on the kafka bus under the _voltha.kpi_ topic.
+The KPI information is published on the kafka bus under the _voltha.events_ topic.
 For VOLTHA PM information, the kafka key is empty and the value is a JSON message composed of the following key-value pairs.